 - Archive not recognized: If

 tarsays “This does not look like a tar archive,” the file might be corrupted, not gzip-compressed, or have the wrong extension.
-Check withfile archive.tar.gz.
-If it’s plain text or another format, use the appropriate tool (e.g.,unzipfor ZIP files). - Not in gzip format: For single GZ files,
+Check withfile archive.tar.gzto identify the actual format.
+If it turns out to be a ZIP or other archive type, use the appropriate tool (e.g.,unzipfor ZIP files).
+On minimal systems, you may need to install thefileutility first withsudo apt install fileor equivalent for your distribution. - Not in gzip format: For single GZ files,

 gziporgunzipmight report “not in gzip format.”
-Verify the file type withfile example.gz.
-If it’s not compressed, you may not need to decompress it. - Permission denied: Extraction fails with permission errors if you lack write access to the target directory or if the archive contains root-owned files.
+Verify the file type withfile example.gzor test the compressed file withgzip -t example.gz, which exits silently on success or reports an error if the file is invalid.
+If the file is not actually compressed, you may not need to decompress it at all. - Permission denied: Extraction fails with permission errors if you lack write access to the target directory or if the archive contains root-owned files.
 Use

-sudofor system-wide extractions or extract to a user-writable location with-C /path/to/dir. - Insufficient disk space: Large archives might fail to extract if there’s not enough space.
+sudofor system-wide extractions or extract to a user-writable location with-C /path/to/dir. - Insufficient disk space: Large archives might fail to extract if there is not enough space.
 Check available space with

-df -hand free up room or extract to another filesystem. - Corrupted archive: If extraction stops midway or produces gibberish, the file may be damaged.
+df -hand free up room or extract to another filesystem.
+For more on analyzing disk usage with the du command, see our dedicated guide. - Corrupted archive: If extraction stops midway or produces gibberish, the file may be damaged.
 Redownload if possible, or use

 Create Your Own TGZ Archives